Options are overwhelming.

 Chances are you already have everything you need to create a great look.

 A couple years ago, when I was on vacation, I found myself creating outfit combinations from the limited items in my suitcase that I hadn’t even thought of when packing.
 Why?
 Because according to Barry Schwartz, more is less and less is more.
 Basically, when you have fewer things to choose from you are able to mix and match them in ways you don’t see when they are amongst the numerous things hanging in your closet at home.

-Here are 3 rules for when you hit a fashion roadblock:
+Here are 3 cute outfit ideas when you hit a fashion roadblock:

 1) Narrow down your choices

 It may not sound logical but slimming down your choices will actually increase your creativity and give you more options.
 What I like to do…clear out a drawer in your closet.
 Each week, put limited items in to it from your closet as if you were packing for a vacation.
 Obviously, think of work staples here but also pieces for after-hours…a pair of black leggings, jeans, a flattering top or two and a few other things you would pack as if you were going on vacation in the city where you live…Don’t be tempted to “over-pack”.
 Use a real suitcase if you have to!
 The goal is to get more creative with what you own so that you aren’t tempted to go on another shopping binge that only further confuses your closet…and your creativity.
 Not to mention puts a dent in your wallet.